WhatsApp/erlt/doc/01_intro.md

 - IJ scala plugin is well usable

 StErlang can type-check erl1+ files (and directories!) on its own (without being a part of erl2c toolchain).
-To do so, it relies on the `erl2etf` utility to parse erl1+ files.
-To make this utility available to stErlang, run `make` in the top directory.

 ```
 sbt:sterlang> run examples/elm-core